DNS over HTTPS: Technical details

 DoH is a proposed standard, published as (October 2018) by the IETF.
 It uses HTTPS, and supports the wire format DNS response data, as returned in existing UDP responses, in an HTTPS payload with the MIME type application/dns-message.
 The underlying HTTP layer can be any version of HTTP, though HTTP/2 is the recommended minimum.
 If HTTP/2 is used, the server may also use HTTP/2 server push to send values that it anticipates the client may find useful in advance.

 DoH is a work in progress.
 Even though the IETF has published RFC 8484 as a proposed standard and companies are experimenting with it, the IETF has yet to determine how it should best be implemented.
 The IETF is evaluating a number of approaches for how best to deploy DoH and has established a working group, Adaptive DNS Discovery (ADD), to do this work and develop a consensus.
-In addition, other industry working groups such as the Encrypted DNS Deployment Initiative, have been formed to "define and adopt DNS encryption technologies in a manner that ensures the continued high performance, resiliency, stability and security of the Internet's critical namespace and name resolution services, as well as ensuring the continued unimpaired functionality of security protections, parental controls, and other services that depend upon the DNS".

 Since DoH cannot be used under some circumstances, like captive portals, web browsers like Firefox can be configured to fall back to insecure DNS.